ibexa/documentation-developer/docs/personalization/developer_guide/user_api.md

 ## DELETE request

 Use the following request to delete the user and all data related to this user.
-After this request the user is deleted from the database.
+After this request, the user is deleted from the database.

 `DELETE: https://admin.perso.ibexa.co/api/[customerid]/user/[userid[,userid[...]]]`